Blog

 Collecting vs Hoarding - When Does Saving Everything Become a Problem

 The digital magpie problem.
 When does thoughtful collection become mindless hoarding?
-The difference between a library and a landfill.
+The difference between a library and a landfill, and how tools should help you sort the signal from the noise.

 Read